littleosbook/littleosbook/getting_to_c.md

 language for the OS.
 Assembly is very good for interacting with the CPU and enables maximum control over every aspect of the code.
 However, at least for the authors, C is a much more convenient language to use.
-Therefore, we would like to use C as much as possible and only assembler where it make sense.
+Therefore, we would like to use C as much as possible and only assembly where it make sense.

 ## Setting Up a Stack
-One prerequisite for using C is a stack, since all non-trivial (non-contrived examples) C programs uses a stack.
+One prerequisite for using C is a stack, since all non-trivial C programs uses a stack.
 Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory (remember that the stack grow towards lower addresses) that is correctly aligned (alignment on 4 bytes is recommended from a performance perspective).
-Also remember that the stack grows towards lower addresses.

-We could point `esp` to a random area in memory, since so far, the only thing in the memory is GRUB, BIOS, the OS kernel and some memory-mapped I/O.  This is not a good idea, since we don't know how much memory is available or if the area `esp` would point to is used by something else.
+We could point `esp` to a random area in memory since, so far, the only thing in the memory is GRUB, BIOS, the OS kernel and some memory-mapped I/O.  This is not a good idea - we don't know how much memory is available or if the area `esp` would point to is used by something else.
 A better idea is to reserve a piece of uninitialized memory in the `bss` section in the ELF executable of the kernel.
 It is better to use the `bss` section instead of the